AdobeDocs/workfront-learn.en/help/workfront-dam/workfront-dam-user-contributor/send-a-file-from-workfront-to-workfront-dam.md

 ---
-title: Send a File from Workfront to [!UICONTROL Workfront DAM]
+title: Send a file as a contributor
 description: Learn how to send over a completed file in [!DNL Workfront] to [!UICONTROL Workfront DAM].
 activity: use
 team: Technical Marketing